stimulusreflex/stimulus_reflex/docs/guide/persistence.md

 Imagine if you could focus almost all of your time and attention on the fun parts of web development again.
 Exploring the best way to implement features instead of worrying about data serialization and forgotten user flows.
 Smaller teams working smarter and faster, then going home on time.

-Designing applications in the StimulusReflex mindset is far simpler than what we're used to, and we don't have to give up responsive client functionality to see our productivity shoot through the roof.
+Designing applications in the StimulusReflex mindset is different than the request/response cycle we're used to, and we don't have to give up responsive client functionality to see our productivity shoot through the roof.
 It does, however, require some unlearning of old habits.
 You're about to rethink how you approach persisting the state of your application.
 This can be jarring at first!
 Even positive changes feel like work.

 ## The life of a Reflex